sclorg/varnish-container/src/README.md

 ---------------
 Varnish logs into standard output, so the log is available in the container log.
 The log can be examined by running:

-    docker logs <container>
+    podman logs <container>

 See also
 --------
 Dockerfile and other sources for this container image are available on https://github.com/sclorg/varnish-container.
+In that repository you also can find another versions of Python environment Dockerfiles.
-In that repository, Dockerfile for CentOS is called Dockerfile, Dockerfile for RHEL is called Dockerfile.rhel7.
+Dockerfile for CentOS is called `Dockerfile`, Dockerfile for RHEL7 is called `Dockerfile.rhel7`, for RHEL8 it's `Dockerfile.rhel8` and the Fedora Dockerfile is called Dockerfile.fedora.